 There were a lot of things about Hanoi that made me highly anticipate my trip there.
 Since it is mostly a raved about travel destination, I thought I would fall madly in love with it.
 Instead I found the busy and hostile streets of the old quarter unwelcoming.
 But the one thing that didn’t disappoint was the food.
 If you’re wondering where to eat in Hanoi, you’ll want to keep this list with you.

-But to say I didn’t like Hanoi wouldn’t be accurate.
+To say I didn’t like Hanoi wouldn’t be accurate.
 In spite of almost getting clipped by motorbikes daily, there were plenty of things I loved.
 The Huc Bridge over Hoan Kiem Lake is beautiful.
 The water puppet show is something you absolutely have to see.

 But above all, you must eat all the spicy pho noodles and drink coffee by the gallon.
 Here’s my list of the best places to eat and drink in Hanoi.